wechaty/docusaurus/jekyll/_posts/2021-03-25-google-season-of-docs-documentation-system.md

 This year, Wechaty organization is applying the [Google Season of Docs](https://developers.google.com/season-of-docs) program because we want to improve our documentation for the community.

-When I'm reading [Google Season of Docs - Project Ideas](https://developers.google.com/season-of-docs/docs/project-ideas), I found this great talk: [What nobody tells you about documentation, Daniele Procida, 2017, PyCon AU](https://2017.pycon-au.org/schedule/presentation/15/) ([YouTube talk video](https://youtu.be/t4vKPhjcMZg)), which techs me **[The Grand Unified Theory of Documentation](https://documentation.divio.com/)**:
+When I'm reading [Google Season of Docs - Project Ideas](https://developers.google.com/season-of-docs/docs/project-ideas), I found this great talk: [What nobody tells you about documentation, Daniele Procida, 2017, PyCon AU](https://2017.pycon-au.org/schedule/presentation/15/), which techs me **[The Grand Unified Theory of Documentation](https://documentation.divio.com/)**:

 > There is a secret that needs to be understood in order to write good software documentation: